intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ## Build your Own Cluster Serving

 ### Prepare (modify configuration)
-#### Locate Config File
-You may have different approaches to access configuration file of Cluster Serving according to the way you run it.
-Before you run Cluster Serving, you have to find your config file first according to the instructions below and modify it to what your need.
-Your Cluster Serving configuration can all be set in `config.yaml`.
+The Configuration file is `analytics-zoo/docker/cluster-serving/config.yaml`.
+Your Cluster Serving configuration can all be set by modifying this file.

 See an example of `config.yaml` below
 ```
-## Analytics-zoo Cluster Serving
+## Analytics Zoo Cluster Serving Config Example

 model:
   # model path must be set